acerempel/threedots-ca-v2/content/collections/pages/introduction.md

     content:
       -
         type: text
         text: 'Good evening—welcome!
 I hope you are seated comfortably—or, better yet, reclining.
-Allow me to preface the contents of this website with brief explanatory remarks.'
+Allow me to preface the contents of this website with some brief explanatory remarks.'
   -
     type: paragraph
     content: